The first question in a good pet trust is “Who Owns the Dog?”

 - “I own the dog!
 I took Swizzle to the vet; my roomate only bought the food.”

 - “I own the dog!
-In my divorce she's should be coming with the kids.”
+In my divorce she should be coming with the kids.”

 - “I own the dog!
 I had Sundance for 5 years before we were married.”

 - “I own the dogs!
-I stay at home and care for both dogs.
-My partner and I can live without each other but I can't live without these dogs”
+I stay at home and care for Snuggles and Topper.
+My partner and I can live without each other but I can't live without those dogs”

 Each of these cases lost in court.